 I do feel the show is being a bit manipulative with your emotion to get you invested.
 I suppose that is true with every show.
 Where That Time I Got Reincarnated as a Slime use happy peaceful emotion to get you hooked, Shield Hero use frustration and revenge, or how Overlord used villainous fantasy.
 It’s the same emotion why click-bait become so popular.
 I think I am starting to ramble.

-I do suggest this show to the fan of dark fantasy with a whole helping of revenge fantasy mixed in.
+I would only suggest this show to the fan of dark fantasy with a whole helping of revenge fantasy mixed in.
+Other than the initial rage you feel toward one character at the start, it doesn’t have much going for it.
 The Rising of the Shield Hero contains graphic violence and suggestive themes/dialogs.
 Intended for young adults.

 Similar Title Recommendations